Austin Gomber: St. Louis Cardinals

-During the pandemic-shortened 2020 season, Gomber appeared in 10 games (four starts) with the Cardinals, going 1-1 with an ERA of 1.86.
+During the pandemic-shortened 2020 season, Gomber appeared in 10 games (four starts) with the Cardinals, going 1–1 with an ERA of 1.86.
 In 29 innings pitched, he struck out 27 batters while walking 15.

 Colorado Rockies

-On February 1, 2021, Gomber was traded to the Colorado Rockies alongside minor league players Elehuris Montero, Mateo Gil, Tony Locey and Jake Sommers in exchange for Nolan Arenado.
+On February 1, 2021, Gomber was traded to the Colorado Rockies along with several minor league players Elehuris Montero, Mateo Gil, Tony Locey and Jake Sommers in exchange for Nolan Arenado.
 For the 2021 season, Gomber made 23 starts, tallying a 9–9 record with a 4.53 ERA and 113 strikeouts in 115 1/3 innings before his season was cut short due to a stress fracture in his lower back.

+In 2023, Gomber posted a 9–9 record and 5.50 ERA with 87 strikeouts in 139 innings across 27 starts for Colorado.
+On August 28, 2023, Gomber departed a start against the Atlanta Braves as a result of back soreness.
+He placed on the injured list on September 8, and was later transferred to the 60–day injured list the same day with what was described as lower back inflammation, ending his season.

+In 2024, Gomber started 30 games and posted a 5-12 record and a 4.75 ERA with 116 strikeouts in 165 innings while allowing the most home runs in the National League that year.

+Gomber began the 2025 season on the injured list due to shoulder soreness.
+Following a rehab start with the Triple-A Albuquerque Isotopes, he was scratched from a scheduled second start due to inflammation in the same shoulder.
+On April 19, 2025, Gomber was transferred to the 60-day injured list.
+He was activated by the team on June 15.
+In 12 starts for Colorado, Gomber struggled to an 0-7 record and 7.49 ERA with 34 strikeouts across 57 2/3 innings pitched.
+Gomber was released by the Rockies on August 22.

+Chicago Cubs

+On August 26, 2025, Gomber signed a minor league contract with the Chicago Cubs; he was subsequently assigned to the Triple-A Iowa Cubs.
+He elected free agency on November 6.

 Pitching style

-Gomber throws four pitches: a fastball, changeup, curveball, and a slider.
+Gomber throws four pitches: a fastball, changeup, curveball and slider.
 His fastball can reach 90 mph.
-In his pre-draft report, Jim Callis commented that his changeup was his best pitch.
+In his pre-draft report, Jim Callis commented that Gomber's changeup was his best pitch.

 Personal life

-Gomber and his then fiancé, Rachel, had their first child, a son, in 2019.
-The couple married in December 2019 and had their second son in August 2021.
-His wife chronicles their life on TikTok.
+Gomber married his wife Rachel on December 28, 2019.
+They had their first son, Beckham, in June 2019, their second son, Charlie, in August 2021, and their daughter, Adalyn, in September 2024.